icapps/jsonade/README.md

 - `totalCount (Number) *optional`: When serializing an array, the totalCount is part of the meta object.
 If no totalCount is configured, the length of the provided dataset is used.

+Besides `totalCount`, `options` may be used to extend the `meta` response object with arbitrary keys.
+The `type` key however, cannot be overwritten.

 #### Returns

 Returns a serialized data respresentation of the given data.